microsoft/botframework-cli/packages/luis/README.md

 ## `bf luis:application:rename`

-Renames the application and updates its description
+Updates the name or description of the LUIS application.

 ```
 USAGE